-III.D.4.
-Institutional planning reflects a realistic assessment of financial resource availability, development of financial resources, partnerships, and expenditure requirements.
-SH SH III.D.5.
-To assure the financial integrity of the institution and responsible use of its financial resources, the internal control structure has appropriate control mechanisms and widely disseminates dependable and timely information for sound financial decision making.
-The institution regularly evaluates its financial management practices and uses the results to improve internal control systems.
-SH SH III.D.6.
-Financial documents, including the budget, have a high degree of credibility and accuracy, and reflect appropriate allocation and use of financial resources to support student learning programs and services.
-SH SH III.D.7.
-Institutional responses to external audit findings are comprehensive, timely, and communicated appropriately.
-S Р III.D.8.
-The institution's financial and internal control systems are evaluated and assessed for validity and effectiveness, and the results of this assessment are used for improvement.
-S Р III.D.9.
+III.D.9.
 The institution has sufficient cash flow and reserves to maintain stability, support strategies for appropriate risk management, and, when necessary, implement contingency plans to meet financial emergencies and unforeseen occurrences.
-S Р III.D.10.
+S P III.D.10.
 The institution practices effective oversight of finances, including management of financial aid, grants, externally funded programs, contractual relationships, auxiliary organizations or foundations, and institutional investments and assets.
 SH SH Liabilities III.D.11.
 The level of financial resources provides a reasonable expectation of both short- term and long-term financial solvency.
 When making short-range financial plans, the institution considers its long-range financial priorities to assure financial stability.
 The institution clearly identifies, plans, and allocates resources for payment of liabilities and future obligations.
-S Р III.D.12.
-The institution plans for and allocates appropriate resources for the payment of liabilities and future N Р obligations, including Other Post-Employment Benefits (OPEB), compensated absences, and other employee related obligations.
+S P III.D.12.
+The institution plans for and allocates appropriate resources for the payment of liabilities and future obligations, including Other Post-Employment Benefits (OPEB), compensated absences, and other employee related obligations.
 The actuarial plan to determine Other Post-Employment Benefits (OPEB) is current and prepared as required by appropriate accounting standards.

-III.D.13.
-On an annual basis, the institution assesses and allocates resources for the repayment of any locally incurred debt instruments that can affect the financial condition of the institution.NPIII.D.14.
-All financial resources, including short- and long-term debt instruments (such as bonds and Certificates of Participation), auxiliary activities, fund-raising efforts, and grants, are used with integrity in a manner consistent withNP the intended purpose of the funding source.
+N P III.D.13.
+On an annual basis, the institution assesses and allocates resources for the repayment of any locally incurred debt instruments that can affect the financial condition of the institution.
+N P III.D.14.
+All financial resources, including short- and long-term debt instruments (such as bonds and Certificates of Participation), auxiliary activities, fund-raising efforts, and grants, are used with integrity in a manner consistent with the intended purpose of the funding source.
+S SH III.D.15.

-III.D.15.
 The institution monitors and manages student loan default rates, revenue streams, and assets to ensure compliance with federal requirements, including Title IV of the Higher Education Act, and comes into compliance when the federal government identifies deficiencies.
 SH SH Contractual Agreements III.D.16.
 Contractual agreements with external entities are consistent with the mission and goals of the institution, governed by institutional policies, and contain appropriate provisions to maintain the integrity of the institution and the quality of its programs, services, and operations.
-S Р
+S P